nicoleshklover/final_project_microsoft/README.md

 ---

-## Workflow Overview

-The workflow of the tool can be divided into the following steps:

-1. **Configuration Setup**: Environment variables are loaded and configured via `.env` and `config.py`.
-Variables include Azure authentication details, cluster URLs, Grafana API credentials, and the KQL base query.

-2. **ADX Connection**: The `kusto_connection.py` script connects to ADX using Azure credentials, enabling access to databases and tables.

-3. **Query Generation**: Functions in `anomaly_detection.py` create KQL queries for detecting anomalies, decomposing series into components and summarizing results.

-4. **Dashboard Creation**: The `dashboard.py` script dynamically generates Grafana dashboards by sending the queries to the Grafana API.
-Each panel in the dashboard corresponds to a specific query.

-5. **Execution**: The `main.py` script orchestrates the end to end process, ensuring proper execution of all steps.

----

 ## Features

 - **Dynamic Time Series Analysis**: Automatically detect anomalies, trends and seasonality in time series data using KQL functions such as `series_decompose` and `series_decompose_anomalies`.